 We all feel pressure from time to time and your employees are not an exception.
 Some people tend to thrive under pressure, but depending on the amount of pressure, most of us are affected negatively.
-In a recent Lunch & Learn, we talked to performance expert Martin Fairn to discuss how we can help our employees to perform under pressure.

-We all know by now that employees need to feel good to perform at a high level.
 Trust, autonomy and engagement are key factors to help your employees reach high performance.
 But even if you have all the right components to achieve this, pressured situations will still arise.
 So, what happens when we get pressured, and how can we make sure that their performance doesn’t drop when it happens?

 Increasing performance is all about taking the steps necessary to become better in certain areas.
 It can include productivity, working on skills, increased focus and so on.
 But in order to increase performance, you need to know how your employees are feeling and what’s on their mind.

 Many leaders don’t have a deep enough understanding on how their employees are feeling, and what’s on their mind.
 The best way to collect these insights, is to ask them and let them answer via anonymous comments.
-You can read more about how the Winningtemp Platform allows for anonymous interactions here.
+When you know the current status of your employees' attitudes in different areas, you want to improve their mindset and encourage growth, ambition and continuous development in those areas.

 People tend to think about performance from a win or lose type perspective, or all or nothing, or achievements and targets.
 But we find it helpful to reflect on it from a perspective of zero to 100%.
 How are you doing against what you think is possible?
 This is where you can start moving in the right direction and build a growth mindset, both as an individual or as an organisation.

-Basically, what we’re suggesting is that there is a difference between your attention being focused on the job at hand, or if your attention is diverted.
+"Basically, what we’re suggesting is that there is a difference between your attention being focused on the job at hand, or if your attention is diverted.
 When you’re in the focused, blue head, you are more able to act and get the job done.
-When you’re in the diverted, red head, you tend to be focused on the future or the past, and stuck in a loop.
+When you’re in the diverted, red head, you tend to be focused on the future or the past, and stuck in a loop."

+The goal, as you can tell from the name of the model, is to get away from the red head and into the blue head.
 In the blue head you are calm, you understand why you’re doing what you’re doing and you can focus 100%.
 That’s our goal all the time.
 But it’s important to understand that most of us live in a state of purple.
 It’s not always either red or blue, we can be in between.
 But it’s important to use the blue head as a target to aim at.

 One huge shift you need to go through to be able to use the red2blue model, is to make sure you focus on the things you can control.
 The key is to let go of the things you can’t control, and shift your focus towards things within your control.